 Phrase matches are keyword match types that eliminate the unnecessary and risky traffic that the other match types produce.
-With the phrase match type usage, when someone searches for your keyword phrase, your ad is displayed in the search results in proper order.
+With the phrase match keywords type usage, when someone searches for your keyword phrase, your ad is displayed in the search results in proper order.

-Phrase match type has better flexibility than an exact match which makes it so important, and it also lets Google show more discretion than the broad match types.
-Furthermore, since you don’t have to follow exact matches, you can enjoy the phrase match’s wide audience.
+Phrase match type has better flexibility than an exact match keywords which makes it so important, and it also lets Google show more discretion than the broad match types.
+Furthermore, since you don’t have to follow exact match, you can enjoy the phrase match’s wide audience.
 However, you can expect irrelevant traffic here as well.

-Phrase match is essential to maintain the word order and ensures that you reach the correct searchers.
+Phrase match keywords is essential to maintain the word order and ensures that you reach the correct searchers.
 As a result, a specific keyword of your choice has increased traffic, and your ad budget is better focused on more relevant traffic.

 There will be a difference between the traffic volume that broad match and phrase match bring to your site.
-However, phrase match does get higher-quality traffic with more conversions using a more niche-targeted ad, which makes up for the lesser traffic.
+However, phrase match keywords does get higher-quality traffic with more conversions using a more niche-targeted ad, which makes up for the lesser traffic.

-The most restrictive PPC keyword match type is the exact match type since it restricts the display times of your ad.
+The most restrictive PPC keyword match type is the exact match keyword type since it restricts the display times of your ad.
 So while this type gives you the most relevance, it provides the lowest reach to your ad.

 These closely related terms include misspellings, accents, abbreviations, stemming, singular and plural forms, recorded with the same meanings, conjunctions, and prepositions.
-Again, you can create an exact match type with brackets around a specific keyword.
+Again, you can create an exact match keyword type with brackets around a specific keyword.

 Such match types lower your ad’s traffic and generate fewer clicks or impressions than other match types.
-However, exact match generates highly targeted traffic with the maximum conversion chances because users search for the exact term you have created your keyword around.
+However, exact match keywords generates highly targeted traffic with the maximum conversion chances because users search for the exact term you have created your keyword around.

 Additionally, exact match keywords help increase your Quality Score because of lowering the search term-to-keyword ratio.
 This match type has ads that create the most click-through rates but at the greatest cost-per-click.